jdelamer/csci-128/source/topic8.rst

 * We're just putting each element into it's own RAM location
 * We just need to know that our array starts at memory address 677 and goes to 684.

-* ... but... how do we keep track of this?
+* How do we keep track of this?

 Pointers
 --------